A summer of roses

 For more roses watch our virtual garden visits

-Cadenham Manor, open by arrangement for groups of 15 to 40 people, until October.
+Cadenham Manor, open on Thursday 5 June and by arrangement for groups of 15 to 40 people, until October.
 Home to over 70 varieties of old roses in this virtual garden visit, garden owner Victoria Nye introduces you to some favourites.